 Florida continues to be among the top states with the highest number of truck accident fatalities in the U.S. According to the Florida Department of Highway Safety and Motor Vehicles, there are three times as many truck accidents in Florida as there are nationwide.

-Victims need an experienced truck accident attorney in Delray Beach.
+Victims need an experienced Delray Beach truck accident attorney.
 For many years, our team at Steinberg Law has helped people harmed by negligent truck drivers and shipping firms.
 We’ll make every effort to secure financial compensation for your lost wages, medical expenses, and suffering.

 Truck Accident Statistics

 Florida was one of the three states with the worst truck collisions in 2019.
 These large vehicles caused 182 accidents which resulted in 202 fatalities.
 Few of these accidents occurred on little roads or remote places, whereas most occurred on major thoroughfares.

 According to the Insurance Institute for Highway Safety, most truck accidents occur between midnight and three in the morning.
 Between 9 a.m. and noon and 3 p.m. and 6 p.m. are also dangerous.

 What Should You Do After a Truck Accident?

 After a truck accident in Delray Beach, Florida, there are measures you should take and pitfalls you should avoid if you want the best chance of receiving adequate compensation.